 Overcoming codependency begins with overcoming your addiction.
 You start healing by going to drug rehab.
 When you make this decision, you shouldn’t worry about your partner.
 Your health and well-being need to come before any other relationship in your life.
 The space from your partner can also help you both see the destructive behaviors and tendencies that are present.

-It’s impossible to start working on the relationship if you’re still dealing with substance abuse.
+It’s impossible to start working on the relationship if you’re still dealing with substance use.
 Talk to your therapist about your concerns.
 If you believe to be in a codependent relationship, some mental health treatment options may help.
 Examples include:

 - Family counseling that establishes healthy communication styles